glody007/akieni-blog/README.md

 1. Populate your db

-2. Run the command below
+2. Run the end to end testing

    ```bash
    pnpm exec playwright test